ContentStudio API plan is now available. Create automations using Claude, Zapier, n8n, make, etc. Explore plan!

 Start with the business goal, then connect it to the audience, platforms, content themes, and posting schedule.
 A good strategy should answer what you want social media to achieve, who you are creating content for, what topics you will focus on, and how you will measure progress.

-3. What is the difference between social media management and social media marketing?
+2. What is the difference between social media management and social media marketing?

 Social media management handles the day-to-day planning, posting, replying, and tracking of content.
 Social media marketing uses that work to support awareness, traffic, leads, and sales.
+Management is the operational layer; marketing is the outcome it drives.

 4. How often should a business post on social media?

 Post as often as your team can stay consistent without lowering quality.
 For most social media business goals, consistency matters more than posting every day.
+A reliable three posts per week beats an unsustainable daily schedule that collapses after a month.

 5. What should a social media content management system include?